PhatStraw/ask-gary-ai/README.md

 ## Documentation

-For more information on how to use the ChatGPT Chat UI, please refer to [https://platform.openai.com/overview](https://platform.openai.com/overview).
+For more information on how to use the ChatGPT API, please refer to [https://platform.openai.com/overview](https://platform.openai.com/overview).

 ## Contributing